 “In 2017, Samsung will be introducing a new alloy material so the Quantum Dot itself will now have an alloy coating, which enables a number of improvements, such as brightness.
 It is now capable of producing 2,000 nits brightness, in comparison to 1,000 nits offered with our 2016 SUHD range.

 “With picture quality, we talk about colour, contrast and brightness.
 In relation to colour, we are now able to produce 100% colour volume in the 3D colour space – a first for the TV market – because traditionally TVs can only produce approximately between 68% and 70%.
-In terms of contrast, we offer ultra-black technology, which is an anti-reflective technology.
-This means that when light hits the panel, it bounces off as opposed to the panel taking in the light.
 This is important for the Australian market as we often watch TV in brighter spaces with 70% of Australian consumers living in open plan spaces.
 QLED technology also eliminates colour being lost or washed out if you are sitting on an angle watching TV, unlike our 2016 range,” he explained.

-Furthermore, the new transparent optical connection cable means there are no wires in view and the no gap wall mount is easy to install and positions the TV flush against the wall.
+Furthermore, the new transparent optical connection cable means there are almost no wires in view and the no gap wall mount is easy to install and positions the TV very close to the wall.
 The Samsung QLED TV range will be available in three sizes: 55-inch, 65-inch and 75-inch.
 There will also be a number of stand options for the TVs to suit varying aesthetic preferences.